mui/mui-x/docs/data/data-grid/column-pinning/column-pinning.md

 :::warning
 You may encounter issues if the sum of the widths of the pinned columns is larger than the width of the Grid.
-Make sure that the Grid can properly accommodate these columns at a minimum.
+Make sure that the Data Grid can properly accommodate these columns at a minimum.
 :::

 ## Controlling the pinned columns